Understanding of Grey Market Premium in IPO

 • We can’t judge the exact demand for the stock in the grey market.

-• It gives an opportunity for the premium buy of demanded stocks and also give an exit way for the discounted stocks.
+• It allows the premium buy of demanded stocks and also gives an exit way for the discounted stocks.